r3c/cottle/README.md

 Overview
 --------

-Cottle is an open-source (BSD) template engine designed to be light, efficient and extensible.
-If you never used a template engine before, here is a simple example about how it could be used:
+Cottle is an open-source (MIT) templating engine for C# .NET designed to be light, fast and extensible.
+If you never used a templating engine before, here is a simple example about how it could be used:

 - A program of yours generated some structured data, for example a list of products with associated name, description, quantity and price for each of